salt-extensions/saltext-stalekey/README.md

 ## Security

-If you think you've found a security vulnerability, see [Salt's security guide][security].
+If you think you have found a security vulnerability, see [Salt's security guide][security].

 ## User Documentation